catalyst-cloud/catalystcloud-docs/source/block-storage/faq.rst

 For the purpose of this example we will assume:

-* there is an exiting HDD volume attached to the instance and mounted on /data
+* there is an existing HDD volume attached to the instance and mounted on /data
 * a new NVMe volume has been attached to the instance and

   - has been partitioned
   - has a file system created
   - is mounted on /mnt/data_new

-We will be using `rsync`_ to perform the transfer as it allows us to maintained the volumes thin provisioned nature, preserve the nature of any sparse files that may exist on the original disk.
+We will be using `rsync`_ to perform the transfer as it allows us to maintain the volumes thin provisioned nature, and preserve the nature of any sparse files that may exist on the original disk.

 .. code-block:: bash